Introduction to CSS Cursor

 Output: Saving this code and running or opening the file through a browser will fetch the following result.

-- Like the previous example, once the code is compiled and run, then the cursor can be seen while hovering over the highlighted paragraph.
+- Like the previous example, once the code is compiled and run, the cursor can be seen while hovering over the highlighted paragraph.

 3. Inline CSS Cursor